 Driving from Manhattan to Asbury Park typically takes around 2.5 hours.
 The quickest way to get there from Manhattan is to take the I-95 S and Garden State Pkwy!

-If you want to go from NYC to Asbury Park by subway, you can head to Penn Station and hop on the North Jersey Coast Line train toward Bayhead.
+Getting there from Manhattan using public transit couldn’t be easier.
+You can take the NJ Transit train Penn Station and hop on the North Jersey Coast Line train toward Bayhead.
 Eventually, you’ll stop at Asbury Park!
-This subway ride typically takes around 1 hour and 45 minutes, making it both a cheaper and faster option than driving.
+This train typically takes around 1 hour and 45 minutes, making it both a cheaper and faster option than driving.

 Another one of the best New York beaches in Brooklyn tucked on the shoreline between Coney Island beach and Manhattan Beach is Brighton Beach.